Lecture 4: Conditional Probabilities

 2. Re-normalize the remaining probabilities so that they add up to 1.
 You will end up with the conditional distribution under that condition.

-Recall our original PMF is the following:
+Recall our original PMF as shown in Table 2.

 L (Days) Probability